Coronavirus - advice and information

 - no meeting up with friends

 It's so important to stay at home to protect others and stop the spread of the virus.
-For people on lower incomes who cannot work from home and have lost income as a result, you will soon be able to apply for a payment of £500 if you are required by law to self-isolate.
+For people on lower incomes who cannot work from home and have lost income as a result, you are able to apply for a payment of £500 if you are required by law to self-isolate.

 Do not have visitors to your home.
 This includes extended family and friends.
 Only accept visitors into your home for essential purposes - such as to provide care.